 In Hammastunturi Wilderness Area, there are marked trails only around the gold area of the River Ivalojoki.

 - Pahaoja - River Ivalojoki Trail, 12 km, is the only marked summer hiking trail in Hammastunturi wilderness area.
 The trail's starting point is located by Pahaojantie road at a parking area with a guide shelter.
 From the starting point the trail descends down a forest path to the Pahaoja museum area which features buildings and machinery from gold mining days, as well as, includes an open and rental wilderness hut, which is in use during summer.
 At Pahaoja there is a guide shelter which features information on the history of gold mining.
 The trail continues below Pahaoja museum area onto a hanging bridge, which crosses the River Sotaoja and continues from there along the slope of Pahaojanpalo towards the norhwest.
 From there the trail leads across varying forest terrain and across rivers, at points where hikers must wade through the water.
-After passing Björklundinvaara Fell (327 m) the trail descends a set of steps down an extremely steep slope to the bank of the River Ivalojoki.
+After passing Björklundinvaara Fell (327 m) the trail descends an extremely steep slope to the bank of the River Ivalojoki.
 The River Ivalojoki can be crossed via a hanging bridge and on the opposite side the trail climbs up the bank to the Kultala area.

 - In the immediate vicinity of Hammastunturi Wilderness Area, there is a 7,5 km long Kultareitti Nature Trail, which displays the gold history of the area.
 The trail goes by old gold mines and claims, and offers information about gold digging and its history.
 More information about the history and present of gold digging can be found in Tankavaara Gold Prospector Museum (kultamuseo.fi).
 The trail is marked in a outdoor map.